This solar-powered drone will fly unaided for a year

 At the Farnborough International Airshow, a 35-meter wide black plane with wafer-thin wings is suspended on a wall beside an exhibit of BAE Systems' cutting-edge space technology.
-This is PHASA-35 – a high-altitude, long endurance unmanned aerial vehicle (HALE UAV), and it could stay airborne for a whole year using nothing but solar power.
+This is PHASA-8, a high-altitude, long endurance unmanned aerial vehicle (HALE UAV), and its successor, PHASA-35, could stay airborne for a whole year using nothing but solar power.

 PHASA-35 will be able to carry a 15kg payload, and although it’s been widely described as a ‘spy drone’, its cargo could be anything.

-“How far can you cast your mind?” said Martin Topping, international production developer at BAE Systems.
+“How far can you cast your mind?” said Martin Topping, delivery director at BAE Systems.
 “Essentially any payload that can fit within the capacity can be put inside it.

 "That could be 5G and 6G communications, border surveillance, agriculture and forestry, famine relief – it’s infinite.
 The vehicle is the carrier – the transit van.
 Spying is quite a niche usage.”